Rent Tax Credit

 - Income Tax you pay.

 Rent means the amount you pay for use of the property.
-It does not include any amount you pay for extra services such as board or laundry.
-You should exclude any amount you pay for this type of service when calculating the rent you pay.
+It does not include any amount you pay for extra services such as utilities, board or laundry.
+You should exclude any amount you pay for these services when calculating the rent you pay.

 Subject to a number of conditions, the Rent Tax Credit may be available where you pay rent for: